dbcraig/LmRaC/README.md

 Answers are displayed during processing and saved in the *sessions/finalAnswers/* directory along with information about the original query, generated sub-queries, references for the answer and a GPT4 assessment of the final answer.

-To view the final answer (and its quality assessment) open the [Answers](#Answers) window by clicking on the Answers icon of the ([LmRaC Homepage](#LmRaC-Homepage)).
+To view the final answer (and its quality assessment) open the [Answers Window](#Answers-Window) by clicking on the Answers icon of the ([LmRaC Homepage](#LmRaC-Homepage)).
 From the Answers window answers can be viewed as markdown, HTML, downloaded, and/or saved to experiments as supplemental experiment documents.

 ### Quitting LmRaC